Join our webinar - Rate my shelf: A look at category management in practice. Jan 30th | Register

 What’s the key to dark store profitability?

-Add to that pressure the emergence of a new disruptor in grocery and convenience retail: the rise of “quick commerce.”
-Quick commerce retailers like Delivery Hero up the ante, promising home delivery within an hour of order placement—with some companies promising delivery times as short as 10 minutes!
+The rise of “quick commerce” only compounds this pressure.
+Quick commerce retailers like Delivery Hero up the ante with same-day delivery promises ranging from within an hour of order placement to as short as 10 minutes!

-As consumer expectations for convenience continue to rise, all retailers—whether omnichannel, e-commerce, or quick commerce—must take action.
-Retailers are only beginning to explore utilizing networks of dark stores across densely populated areas to improve online fulfillment, but retailers need extreme supply chain efficiency to deliver on promises of convenience while achieving profitability.
+As consumer expectations for convenience continue to rise, all retailers — whether omnichannel, e-commerce, or quick commerce — must take action.
+Retailers are increasingly using networks of dark stores across densely populated areas to improve online fulfillment, but retailers need extreme supply chain efficiency to deliver on promises of convenience while achieving profitability.

-An advanced replenishment system can leverage that forecast to balance the risk of stock-outs with the risk of waste for every order based on inventory and demand levels—a capability that becomes extremely important when dealing with fresh products.
-While high availability is a crucial target for any retailer, it’s especially important for online retailers for whom substitutions can be quite challenging.
+An advanced replenishment system can leverage that forecast to balance the risk of stock-outs with the risk of waste for every order based on inventory and demand levels.
+This capability becomes extremely important for operations requiring fresh food inventory management, such as grocery stores.
+High availability is a crucial target for any retailer, but it’s especially important for online retailers for whom substitutions can be quite challenging.

-While shoppers don’t enter dark stores, good space planning is still critical to meeting the value proposition of extreme speed.
-Because space is at a premium in small-format dark stores, inventory and space planning teams must work hand-in-hand to achieve the highest possible availability and the greatest possible speed—especially for quick commerce retailers whose goal is to pick orders within minutes of placement.
+Shoppers don’t enter dark stores, but good space planning is still critical to meeting the value proposition of extreme speed.
+Space is at a premium in small-format dark stores, so space and inventory planning teams must work hand-in-hand to achieve the highest possible availability and the greatest possible speed.
+This is especially true for quick commerce retailers, whose goal is to pick orders within minutes of placement.

 Dark store planogramming approaches can vary significantly from retailer to retailer depending on their picking strategy.
 Some retailers shelve items within a category together in a traditional, store-like planogram familiar to pickers.
-Others choose not to follow traditional planograms, instead separating similar items to decrease the likelihood of fast-moving pickers grabbing the wrong product for fulfillment.
+Others choose not to follow traditional retail planograms, instead separating similar items to decrease the likelihood of fast-moving pickers grabbing the wrong product for dark store order fulfillment.

 Regardless of planogram approach, it’s a good practice to reserve an area for your most-picked items at the front of the store to accelerate picking speed for your highest-demand products.
 These “most-picked” items may change throughout the year based on seasonal trends or major holiday events like Halloween or Christmas.